 Collabria Care Joins St. Joseph Home Care Network

 According to Collabria Care President & CEO Linda Gibson, aging Baby Boomers are living longer, but with more chronic disease than previous generations.
 “In response, Collabria Care has been preparing for how to best meet the increased future demand for its specialized services and programs,” she explains.
 “By becoming a part of St. Joseph Home Care Network, Collabria Care will be in a stronger position to do so, ensuring seamless and synergistic care for individuals and their families through the transitions of aging, serious illness including Alzheimer’s disease, or the end of life.

 Going forward, Collabria Care will be the home of expanded programs for the chronically ill, those with Alzheimer’s disease and our focus on palliative services.
 Collabria Hospice will continue to provide the superior quality support and care for those facing end-of-life or caring for a loved one with terminal illness, as it has in the Napa Valley for nearly four decades.

 Our Alzheimer’s Services assist patients to function at the highest level possible, and provide respite relief to families and caregivers.

-Our Chronic Condition Services can help those suffering from a chronic illness, such as diabetes, Parkinsons disease, heart disease, or cancer.
+Our Serious Illness Services can help those suffering from a chronic illness, such as diabetes, Parkinsons disease, heart disease, or cancer.

 Our Palliative Services offer specialized medical care to provide relief from the symptoms and stress of a progressive or advanced illness.